Sailor Saturn: Actresses

 In the Japanese anime series, Hotaru has been voiced by Yūko Minaguchi.
 In the third season of Sailor Moon Crystal, she is voiced by Yukiyo Fujii.
 In English, Hotaru is voiced by Jen Gould for the Cloverway Inc. adaptation, and by Christine Marie Cabanos in the Viz Media adaptations.

-In the stage musicals, Hotaru has been played by ten actresses: Keiko Takeda, Chihiro Imai, Asami Sanpei, Mao Mita, Mario Tomioka, Ayami Kakiuchi, Ruria Nakamura, Yui Iizuka, Eriko Funakoshi, Karin Takahashi and Mirai.
+In the stage musicals, Hotaru has been played by twelve actresses: Keiko Takeda, Chihiro Imai, Asami Sanpei, Mao Mita, Mario Tomioka, Ayami Kakiuchi, Ruria Nakamura, Yui Iizuka, Eriko Funakoshi, Karin Takahashi, Mirai, and Yuuka Ide.

 Reception and influence

 The official Sailor Moon popularity polls listed Hotaru Tomoe and Sailor Saturn as separate characters.
 In 1994, with fifty-one choices, Sailor Saturn was the third most popular character and Hotaru was the fourth.
 In early 1996, with fifty one choices, Saturn was the sixth most popular character, and Hotaru was the seventh.

 It has been suggested that moe comes from a contraction of her last name, but this is considered a false etymology.

 Tsubame Sanjou of Rurouni Kenshin had her final design based on Hotaru.